Home Tutorials Training Consulting Books Company Contact us

 MPerspective perspective = (MPerspective) property;

-// only load the data, when this particular perspective is selected
+// only load data when this particular perspective is selected

 if ("com.example.speciallazyloaded.perspective".equals(perspective.getElementId())) {